cgascoig/isctl/openapi/docs/TelemetryDruidScanRequest.md

 ### NewTelemetryDruidScanRequest

-`func NewTelemetryDruidScanRequest(dataSource TelemetryDruidDataSource, intervals []string, ) *TelemetryDruidScanRequest`
+`func NewTelemetryDruidScanRequest(queryType string, dataSource TelemetryDruidDataSource, intervals []string, ) *TelemetryDruidScanRequest`

 NewTelemetryDruidScanRequest instantiates a new TelemetryDruidScanRequest object This constructor will assign default values to properties that have it defined,